oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/TropicalGeometry/curve.md

 An *abstract tropical curve* is a finite, loopless, multigraph.
 It is defined by an incidence matrix with vertices as columns and edges as rows.

 A *divisor* on an abstract tropical curve is a formal linear combination of the vertices with integer coefficients.
 The degree of a divisor is the sum of its coefficients.
-A divisor is effective if all its coefficients are nonnegative.
+A divisor is effective if all its coefficients are non-negative.

 For more definitions on the theory of divisors and linear sisyems on abstract tropical curve, we refer to [BN07](@cite).